 Note: Constructive dismissals may not be unfair.
 But it could be difficult to show how a breach of contract was fair.
 A constructive dismissal can also lead to an employee claim for wrongful dismissal.

-As a rule, employers should treat capability and conduct as two separate issues.
-That means managers need to differentiate between dismissals for performance and conduct.
+As a rule, employers should treat performance and conduct as two separate issues.
+That means managers need to differentiate between dismissals for capability and conduct.

 Note: A sacking will be an automatic unfair dismissal if the main reason is one of the reasons the law says will be 'automatically' unfair.